datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/twilio-api.md

-### Get calls
+### Get Calls
-This board will only be returned if the user has permission to view it.
+This endpoint will retrieve calls associated with your account.

 ```sql
 SELECT *